Suzuki Twin

 The Suzuki Twin is a kei car built by Suzuki and sold in Japan from January 22, 2003, until October 2005.
 It was available in both hybrid and non-hybrid versions, making it the first hybrid kei car available in Japan.
-Under the Japanese test cycle, the standard model was capable of 4.54L/100 km whereas the hybrid variant was capable of 2.93L/100 km.
+Under the Japanese test cycle, the standard model was capable of 4.54 L/100km whereas the hybrid variant was capable of 2.93 L/100km.